Decision table testing is an easy and confident approach to identify the test scenarios for complex business logic.

 3) State transition testing is a black box testing technique, which can be used to design test cases for a system that acquires a finite number of states and can transit from one state to another upon specific events.

 4) Error Guessing is a technique where the experience of a tester is used to find the errors or part of an application with the highest possibility of finding errors.
-This is skill-based technique without any rules.
+This is a skill-based technique without any rules.

 5) Use case testing In this technique, use cases/scenarios are used to write the test cases.
 Interaction of users and system is described in a use case.